RePoseDM: Recurrent Pose Alignment and Gradient Guidance for Pose Guided Image Synthesis

 \subsection{Human Perception Study}

-To validate the effectiveness of our method in terms of human perception, the results are evaluated by 100 participants in two schemes: 1) For comparison with ground truth images, we randomly select 30 images from test set and 20 images generated by our method.
-Participants are required to mark the image generated by our method is best or not from ground truth image or other competing baselines.
-Following \cite{zhou2022cross, zhu2019progressive, bhunia2023person}, we adopt two metrics namely, \textit{R2G} and \textit{G2R}. \textit{R2G} is the percentage of real images classified as generated images and G2R is the percentage of generated images classified as real images.
-2) For comparison with other methods, we randomly select 30 images from test set, and finally present 30 such sets containing source image, target pose, image generated by our method and baselines.
-Following \cite{bhunia2023person}, we quantify this in terms of metric named \textit{JAB}, percentage of images from our method which are best among all other methods.
-For each of the three metrics, higher they are better is the performance of our method.
-Results presented in Fig. \ref{fig:perception}, demonstrate that \textit{RePoseDM} outperfomrs all other methods.
-For instance, \textit{RePoseDM} achieves \textit{G2R}$=62\%$ , which is nearly $15\%$ better than second best model, and \textit{JAB} metric is $82\%$ favoring images generated by our method rather than other methods.
+To validate the effectiveness of our method in terms of human perception, the results are evaluated by 100 participants in two schemes: 1) For comparison with ground truth images, we randomly selected 30 images from the test set and 20 images generated by our method.
+Participants are required to mark the image generated by our method or from ground truth image.
+Following \cite{zhou2022cross, zhu2019progressive, bhunia2023person}, we adopted two metrics, namely, \textit{R2G} and \textit{G2R}. \textit{R2G} is the percentage of real images classified as generated images, and \textit{G2R} is the percentage of generated images classified as real images.
+2) For comparison with other methods, we randomly selected 30 images from the test set and finally presented 30 such sets containing the source image, target pose, image generated by our method, and baselines.
+Following \cite{bhunia2023person}, we quantified this in terms of a metric named \textit{JAB}, which represents the percentage of images from our method that are considered best among all other methods.
+For each of the three metrics, higher values indicate better performance of our method.
+Results presented in Fig.\ref{fig:perception} demonstrate that \textit{RePoseDM} outperforms all other methods.
+For instance, \textit{RePoseDM} achieves \textit{G2R} $=62\%$, which is nearly $15\%$ better than the second-best model, and the \textit{JAB} metric is $82\%$, favoring images generated by our method over others.